Beryl-Jingxin/PyExoCross/docs/source/filters.md

 ### Quantum number label filters

-Write the quantum number labels required here, the spelling of the quantum number labels must be the same as `QNslabel`.
+Write the quantum number labels required here.
+For ExoMol and ExoAtom input, the labels are resolved from the definition metadata files (`.def.json`, `.def`, or `.adef.json`) unless you provide `QNslabel` and `QNsformat` as an override.
+Namespace prefixes are removed, for example `Herzberg:n1` is filtered as `n1`.

+For ExoMolHR database, the labels and formats are listed as metadata in program which can be used automatically.
+For reference only, you can refer to [link](https://www.exomol.com/exomolhr/qn/).

+For HITRAN, HITEMP, or custom files without ExoMol metadata, the spelling of the quantum number labels must match the explicit `QNslabel` values.

-The other quantum number labels which are in `QNslabel` but not in `QNsFilter(Y/N)` will not be stored in the result file.
+When no quantum number filter is used, stick spectra save only the basic output columns.
+When a quantum number filter is used, only the requested quantum number labels in `QNsFilter(Y/N)` are stored in the result file.

 ### Quantum number value filters